rajbos/rajbos.github.io/_posts/2020-04-17-Azure-DevOps-update-release-variable-across-stages.md

 ```
 VS402904: Access denied: User Project Collection Build Service (AzDoServiceAccountName) does not have manage releases permission.
 Contact your  release manager.
 ```

+## Future Azure DevOps update
+There is a new update for Azure DevOps on its way to make this even easier as noted by the Azure DevOps team [here](https://github.com/microsoft/azure-pipelines-tasks/issues/4743#issuecomment-614721900).
+You can see that the initial issues was created in 2017 and the solution is rolling out in 2020 😄.